Jean28518/libre-workspace/docs/setup/installation.rst

 .. tip::

-    If you want to follow the installation output you can run ``journalctl -u linux-arbeitsplatz-web.service -f``.
+    If you want to follow the installation output you can run ``journalctl -u libre-workspace-portal.service -f``.

 Manual configuration